sneharane588/BMI-Calculator-using-Streamlit/README.md

 ![](https://img.jagranjosh.com/imported/images/E/GK/what-is-BMI.jpg)
 <br/><br/>

-Leave a star ✨ if you liked this basic demo of Streamlit !!
+Leave a star ✨ to this repo if you liked this basic demo of Streamlit !!